About Born at the Right Time

 Rachel is a qualified nurse and unqualified mum of 3, parenting a son with complex disabilities and life-limiting epilepsy.
 She’s an award winning blogger and the author of two books The Skies I’m Under and Shattered: God’s view through life’s broken windows.

-Since founding Born at the Right Time in 2015, Rachel has tried to be funny whilst speaking about important things in places such as parliament, nation and international conferences, local and national radio and digital TV about parenting a child with complex needs and disability rights.
+Since founding Born at the Right Time in 2015, Rachel has tried to be funny whilst speaking about parenting a child with complex needs and disability rights in places such as parliament, national and international conferences, local and national radio and digital TV about.
 An expert through lived experience, Rachel works towards bridging the gap between families of children with complex conditions and the practitioners who support them.

 To balance out her infatuation for salt ‘n vinegar crisps and hummus, Rachel regularly puts on trainers and goes for a run.
 Her middle son is writing a book titled, ‘My mum’s epic fails’.
 It is likely to have more than one volume.